edjuraskovic/strapi-nextjs-blog-starter/README.md

 - tailwindcss
 - articles pagination + React infinite scroll

-It is bootstrapped with MongoDB / locally or connecting to Atlas Mongo DB https://www.mongodb.com
+It is bootstrapped with MongoDB / locally or connect to Atlas Mongo DB https://www.mongodb.com

 :warning: only works for Strapi v3 (native support for MongoDB is discontinued after v3) :warning: